 Berlin’s Airports: (Almost) Ready For Take Off

-March 2013 will mark the opening of the new Berlin Brandenburg Airport, which will replace three obsolete airports in both former East and West Germany and reintroduce Berlin as the dominant gateway for travel around the world.
+October 2016 will mark the opening of the new Berlin Brandenburg Airport, which will replace Schönefeld and Berlin Tegel Airports in both former East and West Germany and reintroduce Berlin as the dominant gateway for travel around the world.
+This project was once thought to open by 2010, and now delay after delay has moved up the opening date.

 The Berlin Wall fell in 1989 and the German Unification Treaty was signed in 1990.
 Now, we are set to witness the final step towards the complete reunification of East and West Germany, and the city of Berlin with a sparkling new airport that will be state of the art in all ways.